olivia-em/docblog/src/physcomp/week5.md

 #### High Current Loads

-After going through the assignment materials, I do have a few questions.
-<br><br>
+I didn't really understand how controling speed vs. direction worked until I saw one of the schematics (figure 10) in the reading.
+The H-bridge figure made it clear how alternating the closed and open transistors would reverse the polarity of the motor.
+There were a few things
-Why is it better to use a transistor instead of a relay when powering a a DC motor, if
+I do have a few questions about; I didn't understand how to find / what the difference is between a unipolar and bipolar stepper motor.
+Also, why is it better to use a transistor instead of a relay when powering a a DC motor, if relays don't require a protection diode?

 #### Readings